 As you can see, the I fund is the big winner for the past twelve months with a sparking 24% rate of return for investors.
 Despite the recent volatility, the C and S funds are still doing well for the past year but the falling value of small company stocks has taken a toll.
 By comparison, at the end of June, the twelve month rate of return for the S fund was 14.43%.
 (See TSP Funds Show Small Gain in June)

 That reflects the loss of 2.79% in the S fund value since July 1st.
 The S fund also lost 4.36% in May.
-(Check out the historical monthly rates of return in our TSP corner with this chart.)

 And, for that growing list of lifecycle fund investors, here are the results for your funds last month: